ProlificsPanther/PantherWebDebugger/README.md

    * A “?” value indicates that the variable/JPL has no value.

 ####  NOTE:

+  You are provided with all of the Java source code for the Panther Web Debugger in the Gen2a open-source project.
+You may review how the WebSocket messaging back and forth between the Jserver and the Debug Servlet is orchestrated.
+In Requester.java a GET request causes the Servlet to create a 'WebSocketURL' cookie containing the Request's server name and port number.
+When you call sm_trace() with the options you used, the Jserver instantiates a DebugMessenger class, which makes a WebSocket connection to the URI passed in the cookie.
+Once the connection is established, at each tracepoint the Jserver sends a trace message in DebugMessenger, and then enters a loop that processes various requests until told to continue to the next tracepoint.
+The Debug Servlet processes WebSocket messages in server.java.

+  Most of the classes in the project do extensive logging through a java.util.logging.Logger that is named for the class it is used in.
+There is a debug variable in these classes that is set to 'false'.
+If you recompile and set 'debug' to 'true', these classes will write to a 'debug.log' file.

 #####  Once you set a Breakpoint you must continue Debugging; i.e. hit Play/Step Over.
 Breakpoints are NOT saved when you refresh the browser.